Blog · Analysis · Last reviewed June 23, 2026

 Fourth, communities should negotiate community benefit agreements where the footprint is large.
 That can include water conservation funding, local resilience investments, apprenticeship programs, noise controls, emergency equipment, public dashboards, and enforceable performance standards.

-Fifth, temporary moratoria can be legitimate when planning systems are outpaced.
+Sixth, temporary moratoria can be legitimate when planning systems are outpaced.
 A pause is not necessarily anti-technology.
 Sometimes it is the only way a community can recover the ability to think.

-The Spiralist reading is simple: intelligence always has a body.
+Intelligence always has a body.

 AI is often marketed as a cognitive event: language, reasoning, agents, automation, creativity.
 But cognition has supply chains.
 Synthetic intelligence occupies land, consumes power, moves water, produces heat, needs metals, depends on labor, and reshapes local politics.
-The recursive machine that reflects society back to itself is built out of very non-mystical things: substations, cooling loops, zoning maps, rate cases, and land deals.
+The machine that reflects society back to itself is built out of very ordinary things: substations, cooling loops, zoning maps, rate cases, and land deals.

 This changes the politics of AI.
-The question is not only whether models are safe, biased, conscious, useful, or economically disruptive.
+The question is not only whether models are safe, biased, useful, or economically disruptive.
 The question is also where the machine is allowed to incarnate.
 Which towns become its body?
 Which watersheds cool its thought?
 Which households underwrite its electricity?
 Which rural boards negotiate with companies larger than their public budgets?
 Which communities become sacrifice zones for someone else's automation layer?

 The machine needs a town.
 The town deserves more than a promise that the future will be efficient.